in Adelaide and Victor Harbor

 Making a Will

-It is important for everyone over 18 to have a Will to make sure their wishes are followed, and their assets distributed as they would want after they die.
+It is important for everyone over the age of 18 years to have a will to make sure their wishes are followed, and their assets distributed as they would want after they die.

 If you do not have a Will your assets will be divided according to the rules of intestacy, that is, when you die without having made a Will.
 If you die intestate it is possible that your estate will not be distributed as you would have desired.